holidayextras/holidayextras.github.com/_posts/2015-11-06--isn-t-that-your-job.md

 When you read the theory, there should be a clear division between the roles and responsibilities of PO's and SM's.

-PO's own the product; the vision and strategy, and focus on prioritising the work each Sprint to drive the team forward in delivering that vision.
+Product Owners own the product; the vision and strategy, and focus on prioritising the work each Sprint to drive the team forward in delivering that vision.

-SM's are instrumental in balancing the facilitation of that vision (the process) and also protecting the team.
+Scrum Masters are instrumental in balancing the facilitation of that vision (the process) and also protecting the team.
 They're the team coach and motivator, supporting both the engineering people and the PO.

-For some teams, this works.
+For some teams this works.
 They draw clear lines of responsibility and make sure neither stray over into the other's _'realm'_.

-When I've had conversations with other PO's at conferences and described a day in the office, I've sometimes been meet with a grimace and a 'Aren't those the sort of questions the SM should be asking?'
+When I've had conversations with other PO's at conferences and described a day in the office, I've sometimes been meet with a grimace and a "Aren't those the sort of questions the SM should be asking?"

 The perception seems to be that even asking a simple question about the progress of a piece of work means I'm straying into SM territory.
 That is so **not** agile!